 Age plays a major role in determining long-term care insurance premiums.
 The older you are, the more you’ll pay for coverage.
 While premium increases are relatively small for younger applicants, costs begin to rise sharply after age 60.
-In fact, premiums can nearly double between age 60 and age 79, which is also the age some insurers stop offering coverage entirely.
-Other factors, such as gender, location and overall health, also affect pricing.
-Poor health can also make it difficult or even impossible to qualify.
-A financial advisor can help you build a strategy to prepare for the cost of long-term care insurance at age 60.
+In fact, premiums can nearly double between age 60 and age 79, which is also the age at which some insurers stop offering coverage entirely.
+Other factors, such as gender, location and overall health, affect pricing.
+Poor health can make it difficult or even impossible to qualify.
+A financial advisor can help you build a strategy to prepare for the cost of long-term care insurance.

 Long-Term Care Insurance Costs at Age 60

-The cost of long-term care insurance at age 60 rises to $1,200 a year for a single man and $1,900 a year for a single woman, for the same policy.
+The cost of the same amount of coverage at age 60 rises to $1,200 a year for a single man and $1,900 a year for a single woman, according to the AALTCI.

 Geography can also be a factor.
 Mutual of Omaha’s online calculator estimates that the cost for a policy paying up to $4,100 monthly in benefits for a 60-year-old male would be $202 in Illinois, $218 in New York and $249 in California.